WHAT IS THE H.J.V.H PROJECT?

 WHAT DOES PARTICIPATION IN THE PROJECT COST?

 The H.J.V.H Project does not charge any fees for applicants to participate in the project.
-We actually offer you a paid internship at the end of the project in your program track.

 WHAT DOES SUCCESS LOOK LIKE FOR THE H.J.V.H PROJECT?